 Students who complete one of the teacher education curricula at Clarion and who are awarded a baccalaureate degree are qualified for the Pennsylvania Instructional I Certificate, valid for six years of teaching.
-The student must make applications for the certificate and the certificate must
+The student must make application for the certificate and the certificate must be issued before graduates may teach in the public schools of Pennsylvania.
+Because the recommendation for certification is based upon program requirements in effect when the application is filed, students are urged to do this during the semester in which they plan to graduate.
+Applications are available in the Office of Field Services.